Text Compare

 What is Text Compare?

-Highlight the differences between two pieces of text — code, prose, logs, CSV, JSON, anything.
-Line-by-line diff with character-level inline highlighting on changed lines, plus a statistics strip showing adds, deletes, and similarity percentage.
+Highlight the differences between two pieces of text — code, prose, logs, CSV, JSON, anything — entirely in your browser.
+Line-by-line diff with word- or character-level inline highlighting on changed lines, plus a stats strip showing additions, removals, and similarity percentage.
 Options for ignoring case and whitespace make it practical for comparing code with different indentation or prose with minor formatting drift.
+Nothing is uploaded; the diff runs locally with diff-match-patch.

 How do I use Text Compare?

-- Paste the "before" text into the left panel and the "after" text into the right panel.
+- Paste the original text on the left and the changed text on the right.

 Text Compare by the numbers